Aaaaannd now for something completely off the wall...

 Post-HBP, it is clear that had anyone but Remus Lupin been asked their opinion of the matter, Snape would certainly have made the cut.
 No question.
 The “half blood Prince” was a very clever chap.
 All of Rowling’s backpedaling to depict him as terminally clueless throughout ‘The Prince’s Tale’ fails to convince us otherwise.

-(With 20/20 hindsight, it is now evident that in HBP she had simply given us a “new Snape”, much as she gave us a “new Draco”, or yet another iteration and amplification of the “new Ginny”.
-Most of us would have liked to have kept the new Snape for longer than the duration of just one book.)
+(With 20/20 hindsight, it is now evident that in HBP she had simply given us a “new Snape”, in fact the Uber-Snape, much as she gave us a “new Draco”, or yet another iteration and amplification of the “new Ginny”.
+Most of us would have liked to have kept the Uber-Snape for longer than the duration of just one book.)

 • • • •